 Plenty of other endangered species are at risk thanks to the palm oil industry.
 In 1978, an estimated 1,000 tigers roamed the island of Sumatra.
 Today, that number has dwindled to only about 400.
 Sumatran rhinos are also in danger, with population numbers less than 200.
 The expansion of the palm oil industry has led to the human disruption of rain forests that had previously been untouched.
 Growing human populations in these fragile areas has also caused elephants to be targeted at a higher percentage for ivory.

-If you’ve made the decision to stay far away from products containing palm oil, here are six ways to avoid it:
+If you’ve made the decision to avoid palm oil, here are six ways to avoid products that contain it:

 - Palm oil is most commonly disguised under “vegetable oil.”